marco-luzzara/junit-platform-engine/notes.md

 ---

 ## When do I need a custom [`TestEngine`](https://junit.org/junit5/docs/current/api/org.junit.platform.engine/org/junit/platform/engine/TestEngine.html)?
 Most of the times having tests in the form of Java methods is enough, and this is already covered by `JUnit Vintage` and `JUnit Jupiter` test engines.
-However, you might need to run tests written in a DSL, like in the case of Cucumber with Gherkin syntax, or just discover tests that are auto-generated or downloaded at runtime.
+However, you might need to run tests written in a DSL, like in the case of Cucumber with Gherkin syntax, or just discover tests that are auto-generated or downloaded at runtime. `DynamicTest`s cover only the cases where the *executable code* is available at compile-time.
 In special cases JUnit extensions are not suitable and powerful enough to contain your testing logic, as in the case of `jqwik`, which has a pretty complex test engine.

 In general, the `TestEngine` facilitates discovery and execution of tests for a particular programming model.
 We already saw two concrete implementations: